How to Dry Herbs

 How to Dry Herbs at Home is a good method of learning that all others should know who are fond of cooking, gardening, or a natural way of life.
 Fresh herbs usually propagate in large quantities during warm seasons, yet they do not last long when stored inappropriately.
-Drying enables these herbs to be preserved and utilized for a significantly extended duration without losing the important nature.
+The drying helps these herbs to be preserved and used over an extremely long period without the valuable nature being lost.

-The process of drying herbs at home does not involve complex equipment or skills.
-Dried herbs should be harvested carefully, prepared and stored correctly to be able to retain their flavor and smell over months.
+Drying herbs at home does not require complicated equipment and skills.
+To be able to preserve the flavor and smell of herbs, which take months to be developed, dried herbs are to be harvested meticulously, properly prepared and properly stored.
 This book shows How to Dry Herbs with sure techniques and also discusses storage, using and some errors not to make.

 In addition to being practical, drying herbs fosters a conscious attitude towards food and resources.
 It contributes to waste minimization, enhances self-sufficiency and fosters a more intimate relationship between growing and daily use.